Private Roy Phipps

 LETTER TO HOME

-On Saturday 8th January 1916 the Tweed Daily published a letter from Roy Phipps, late of the Murwillumbah Post Office staff, writing from Amac to Mr. Claude Phipps, of the Tweed Daily staff
+On Saturday 8th January 1916 the Tweed Daily published a letter from Roy Phipps, late of the Murwillumbah Post Office staff, writing from Anzac to Mr. Claude Phipps, of the Tweed Daily staff.
+This letter provides a rare personal insight into Roy's experiences.

 “Nearly two months on the Peninsula and still going strong.
 I’ve had several very narrow shaves, but we are quite used to the shrapnel now, and take very little notice of it.
 The Turks have a large